Tanner Boser

-Tanner Vilbon Nicholas Boser (born August 2, 1991) is a Canadian mixed martial arts (MMA) fighter who is currently signed to the UFC Ultimate Fighting Championship.
+Tanner Boser (born August 2, 1991) is a Canadian mixed martial arts (MMA) fighter who competed in the Ultimate Fighting Championship.
 He has mostly fought as a heavyweight, with occasional bouts as a light heavyweight.
 He had previously competed for Unified MMA, where he won the Unified MMA Heavyweight Championship twice.
 He has also competed in M-1 Global and King of the Cage.

 Background

 Boser was born and raised in Bonnyville, Alberta, Canada, by a gym owner mother and oil field worker father.
 Tanner was homeschooled until high school.
 He has a brother, Landon, who is also a professional mixed martial artist.
 He trained karate for almost a decade while growing up, reaching a black belt in the discipline.
 After graduating from high school, Boser worked in the local oilfield industry.

 Mixed martial arts career

 Early career

 Without any real training besides his karate background, Boser made his professional mixed martial arts debut in 2012.
 After the victory in his debut, Boser started training Brazilian jiu-jitsu for his sophomore bout which he won via recently learned submission skills.

 In 2013 he moved to Edmonton, Alberta to pursue his mixed martial arts career while working as a bouncer for six years.
 After scraping by financially for a while in 2016, Boser decided to focus on other options and took an Emergency Medical Technician course with hopes of becoming a paramedic.
 However the hunger to compete would bring him back to training MMA full time, leading to Boser traveling around the world competing in 9 different countries.

 Over the next seven years, he earned a respectable record of 16–5–1.
 During this time he became a two-time Unified MMA Heavyweight Champion and defending the belt three times. and has also fought around the world.
 Promotions such as fighting for Absolute Championship Akhmat and M-1 Global has taken him to Kazakhstan, Russia, United Arab Emirates, England and Australia.
 Having previously defended his Heavyweight Championship for the third time, when Boser was offered to sign with the Ultimate Fighting Championship in 2019.